andrew/ultimate-awesome/README.md

 - [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.
+- [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
 - [oss](https://github.com/frontend-id/oss) - Open Source Software list.
 - [awesome-matrix](https://github.com/jryans/awesome-matrix) - A curated list of things related to the Matrix ecosystem, including software, research, etc.